❤ Small production on demand❤ Certified RJC precious metals❤ Fine Principles — Made in Pforzheim❤ Fairmined licensed brand

 K

-Kalman Hafner purchases certified and recycled precious metals from nearby refineries in and around Pforzheim, such as:
+Kalman Hafner receives certified precious metals from local suppliers in Pforzheim and Leipzig, such as:

 Bauer Walser AG →